 He also pointed out that it is more cost-effective for local students to study in Namibia rather than overseas.
 “Students who are employed can acquire the qualification while continuing with their jobs,” he said.

 Finally, Shivoro said that collaboration would promote joint research projects between UTU and UNAM professors, “thereby increasing publications and other scholarly and innovation output”.

 While the COVID-19 pandemic has meant the programme could not begin this year, it has also helped stakeholders “explore or create the future techs of our agenda”, said Soiri.
 “And the pandemic has shown that learning can take place anywhere.”

-If you have submitted an abstract for the 2020 conference, you can choose to keep this for the 2021 conference or submit a new abstract.
+If you have handed in an abstract for the 2020 conference, you can choose to keep this for the 2021 digital conference or submit a new abstract.
 The new submission deadline is 1 April 2021.